LeHaine/kt-ldtk-api/README.md

     public static void main(String[] args) {
         // create new LDtk world
         JavaWorld world = new JavaWorld();
+        world.load(); // loads the file and parses it

         // get a level
         JavaWorld.JavaWorldLevel level = world.getAllLevels().get(0);
+        level.load(); // force load a level
+        // levels are loaded automatically when accessing any layer of that level

         // iterate over a layers tiles
         for (LayerAutoLayer.AutoTile tile : level.getLayerBackground().getAutoTiles()) {